Cream Cheese Frosted Orange Cake

 - Preheat the oven to 350 degrees.
 Line a 9x13 pan with nonstick foil (or just grease with non-stick spray).
 Set aside.

-- Whisk together flour, sugar and salt in a large bowl.
+- Whisk together flour, sugar, and salt in a large bowl.
 Add the butter, eggs, orange extract, and orange zest.

 - Beat until well blended with a hand mixer, scraping down the sides of the bowl as needed.

-- Pour the batter into the prepared pan and bake for 30 minutes or until golden brown and toothpick inserted into the middle of the cake comes out clean.
+- Pour the batter into the prepared pan and bake for 30 minutes or until golden brown and a toothpick inserted into the middle of the cake comes out clean.

 - Remove to wire rack and cool completely.